amaurits/maurits/content/Course/IntRel/04-IRcrossdisc/index.md

 draft: false
 excerpt: Not used.
 layout: single-series
-subtitle: "\nAn overview of different disciplinary approaches to International Relations"
+subtitle: "An overview of different disciplinary approaches to International Relations"
 title: International Relations in Disciplinary Perspective
 weight: 4
 ---